music-encoding/metadata-ig/README.md

 For the metadata IG an active member is somebody who regularly attents the IG meetings.

-(Of cource the technical team of the MEI-community has also admin access.)
+(Of course, the technical team of the MEI community also has admin access.)

 ## The structure
 There is no defined structure for this repository at the moment.